Nete (river)

 The Nete ([ˈneːtə]; Nèthe, [nɛt]) is a river in northern Belgium, right tributary of the Rupel.
 It flows through the Belgian province of Antwerp.
 It is formed in Lier, at the confluence of the rivers Grote Nete and Kleine Nete.
 It flows through Duffel and joins the river Dijle in Rumst to form the river Rupel.
 It drains nearly 60% of Antwerp province.

 Grote Nete

 The Grote Nete (Big Nete) river is about 85 km long and has its source near Hechtel in the Belgian province of Limburg.
-It flows in western direction along the towns Geel, Westerlo and Heist-op-den-Berg before joining the Kleine Nete in Lier.
+It flows in a western direction along the towns Geel, Westerlo and Heist-op-den-Berg before joining the Kleine Nete in Lier.
 Its main tributaries are the Molse Nete near Geel, the Grote Laak near Westerlo, and the Wimp near Herenthout.